Battle of the Bowling Alley: North Korean forces assemble

-In its engagements during the Perimeter battle, the KPA 13th Division, with 9,500 men, had forced ROK troops into the Tabu-dong corridor and started advancing on Taegu.
-This division had battled the ROK 11th and 12th Regiments in the Yuhak-san area for a week before it broke through to the corridor on August 17.
+In its engagements during the Perimeter battle, the KPA 13th Division, with 9,500 men, had forced ROKA troops into the Tabu-dong corridor and started advancing on Taegu.
+This division had battled the ROKA 11th and 12th Regiments in the Yuhak-san area for a week before it broke through to the corridor on August 17.
 A regimental commander of the division said later it suffered 1,500 casualties in the process.
 On August 18, the 13th Division was concentrated mostly west of the road just north of Tabu-dong.

 To the west of the KPA 13th Division, the KPA 15th Division with 5,000 men was also deployed on Yuhak-san.
-It, too, had begun battling the ROK 1st Division, but thus far only in minor engagements.
+It, too, had begun battling the ROKA 1st Division, but thus far only in minor engagements.
 The KPA High Command then ordered the KPA 15th Division to move from its position northwest of Tabu-dong eastward, to the Yongch'on front, where the KPA 8th Division had tried and failed to advance to the Taegu lateral corridor.
 The KPA 15th Division left the Yuhak-san area on August 20.
 Meanwhile, the KPA 1st Division, to the east of the 13th, advanced to the Kunwi area, 25 mi north of Taegu.
 The KPA command ordered it to proceed to the Tabu-dong area and maneuver astride the 13th Division for the attack on Taegu down the Tabu-dong corridor.
 At the same time, the KPA received their only substantial tank reinforcements during the Pusan Perimeter fighting.
 On August 15, the KPA 105th Armored Division received 21 new T-34 tanks and 200 troop replacements, which it distributed to the divisions attacking Taegu.
 The tank regiment with the KPA 13th Division reportedly had 14 T-34 tanks.

 On August 18, the KPA 13th Division was astride the Sangju–Taegu road just above Tabu-dong and only 13 mi from Taegu.
 The Eighth Army ordered the 27th Infantry Regiment to attack north along the road to counter the threat.
-At the same time, two regiments of the ROK 1st Division were to attack along high ground on either side of the road.
-The plan called for a limited-objective attack to restore the ROK 1st Division lines in the vicinity of Sokchok, a village 4 mi north of Tabu-dong.
+At the same time, two regiments of the ROKA 1st Division were to attack along high ground on either side of the road.
+The plan called for a limited-objective attack to restore the ROKA 1st Division lines in the vicinity of Sokchok, a village 4 mi north of Tabu-dong.
 M26 Pershing tanks of C Company, 73rd Tank Battalion, and two batteries of the 37th Field Artillery Battalion were to support the 27th Infantry in the attack.